nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon.imageScale
 ```
-The scale of the Icon's image.
+The scale of the Icon image.
 A value between 0 and 1.
 Set using the ``Icon:setImageScale()`` method.

 --------------------
 ### order